LittleDTLe/WC-Cart-Tracker/ReadMe.md

 Once activated, you can find the cart tracking dashboard under the WooCommerce menu:

-1. Navigate to **WooCommerce > Cart Tracker**.
+1. Navigate to **WooCommerce > Active Carts**.
+2.  **Live Monitoring:** View the Active Carts table and Analytics Overview.
+To get the absolute latest data without leaving the page, click the **"Refresh Data" button** at the top of the table.
-2.  **Analytics Overview:** View the top metrics (Conversion Rate, Revenue Potential, Abandonment Rate) for the selected time period.
+3.  **Analytics Overview:** View the top metrics (Conversion Rate, Revenue Potential, Abandonment Rate) for the selected time period.
-3.  **Active Carts Table:** See a live list of all currently active carts, sorted by last updated time or cart total.
+4.  **Active Carts Table:** See a live list of all currently active carts, sortable by last updated time or cart total.
-4.  **WooCommerce > Cart History:** Browse a full history of all carts (Converted, Deleted, or Abandoned) over various time frames, complete with filtering options.
+5.  **WooCommerce > Cart History:** Browse a full history of all carts (Converted, Deleted, or Abandoned) over various time frames, complete with filtering options.

 ---